pmohebi2/Battery-Sizing/README.md

 # Battery-Sizing
-We want to obtain the optimal battery capacity in a grid-connected energy system.
+Our objective is to determine the optimal battery capacity in a grid-connected PV-battery system.
+The code is organized into several modular components, all integrated through a main script.
+To execute the program, simply run the main file—it automatically calls the necessary modules.
+The only variable input is the dataset, which can be adjusted as needed.
+The optimization process leverages the Pyomo library, and the results are saved and visualized in the output file.